 Borrowing privileges may be revoked once a patron has accumulated $25 in fines.
 Unpaid fines could result in the student being blocked from registration, graduation, or acquiring a transcript after graduation.

-Fines for Overdue and Recalled Items
+Fines for Overdue and Lost Items

 Reserve items, including DVDs, which circulate for three hours: $.25 an hour for 48 hours.
 After that it is considered lost and assessed a $105 replacement fee.*